FlowFuse/website/src/handbook/sales/index.md

 If, and only if, the answers are known and added as notes to HubSpot, an opportunity is added to the HubSpot deals board.

+## HubSpot Properties

+`Outbound` is a custom property that's set to `Yes` when the first meeting with the contact came through outbound drip campaigns or other outbound lead-gen actions.
+This property will be set to `Yes` when the contact was in HubSpot through other marketing activities too, but wasn't nurtured to the point of a meeting yet.

 See also the [stages each contact in HubSpot must go through](/handbook/marketing/hubspot.md#lifecycle-stage).